Chechen tower architecture: Military towers

+Combat towers (Bjov) were a key element of medieval architecture in Chechnya.
+Their primary function was defence: observation, warning and signalling, and the ability to engage attackers from elevated positions.
+Towers were typically built at strategically advantageous sites—on ridges, slopes, near passes, and on the approaches to settlements—and could stand alone as watchtowers or form part of fortified residential compounds and castle-like complexes.

-Combat towers were generally taller but narrower than residential ones: 20–25 meters high or more, with four of five floors and a square base 5–6 meters wide.
+Combat towers were generally taller but narrower than residential ones: 20–25 meters high or more, with four of five floors and a square base 5–6 meters wide and tapers upwards (approximately 4–6°).
 They were built of dressed stone with lime or lime-sand mortar.

-They had blank walls, cut only by embrasures and observation slits, on the most vulnerable side.
-There were no wooden parts on the tower exterior lest besiegers put them on fire.
-Doors and windows were on the side hardest of access.
-In some cases it is hard to believe that the defenders themselves could enter the tower.
-The entrance door was on the second floor, accessed through a ladder.
-The defenders fired at the enemy through loopholes and the top of the tower had machicolations–overhanging small balconies without a floor.
-Defensive towers were usually crowned with pyramid-shaped roofing built in steps and topping with a sharpened capstone.

-Beacon towers were erected on the top of cliffs to make them hard of access.
-The shape, size and site of a beacon was chosen so as to guarantee visual connection with the nearest beacons.
-Watchtowers were often built in strategic locations to control key bridges, roads and mountain passes.
-They were built near to a river, brook or spring, so that water could be brought into the tower through a concealed water duct.
+Wall thickness is greatest at the base (around 1 m) and decreases on the upper levels (to roughly 0.6 m).
+This geometry improves stability under wind load and reduces vulnerability to assault.

 The ground floor ceiling of the later, 15th–17th century towers was a false vault, known as nartol tkhov, with two intercrossing rows of reinforcing ribs.

 Special attention was paid to the dressing and finishing of the keystones at the top of doors and windows, called kurtulg ("proud stone").
 They bore the name of the owner, and were frequently decorated with petroglyphs.

-Researchers differ in the functions of the various floors.
-Some assume that the ground floor was used for livestock, while others say it was a prison for captives.
-Actually it seems that the ground floor was filled in with stone and earth to reinforce the tower bottom against ramming.